drzow/pi-server/README.md

     is the name of your 1Password instance, which you can access at https://<1PasswordRepo>.1password.com and <1PasswordEmail> is the
     email address used as the username for your 1Password account.
-As the fourth stage runs, it will prompt you for your account Secret Key, which is like a 40 character alphanumeric key with sections separated by dashes, then it will prompt you for your master password, which is the one you use all the time to unlock 1Password.
+As the third stage runs, it will prompt you for your account Secret Key, which is like a 40 character alphanumeric key with sections separated by dashes, then it will prompt you for your master password, which is the one you use all the time to unlock 1Password.
 It is best to be ssh'ed into your pi from a desktop where you have 1Password access such that you can copy both the secret key and your master password from your vault into your terminal.
-    The third stage will mount the USB drive then pull and run the Nextcloud docker image. <User> should be the username of the regular NextCloud user you created or will create (in the next step) whose account will hold all of your Plex media.
+    The third stage will set the password, mount the USB drive then pull and run the Nextcloud docker image. <User> should be the username of the regular NextCloud user you created or will create (in the next step) whose account will hold all of your Plex media.